Julian-Moncarz/exam-solution-generator/README.md

 # Exam Solution Generator

-An automated pipeline that uses Claude Code headlessly to solve exam questions and generate step-by-step solution PDFs.
+No solutions are posted for ESC194 past exams - this makes it hard to check your answers.
+To fix that: this is an automated pipeline that uses Claude Code headlessly to solve exam questions and generate step-by-step solution PDFs.
 ## How It Works

 1. **Solve**: Runs 12 parallel Claude CLI calls to solve each question